An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

-For this example, network's parameters are tabulated in \ref{tab:17_new}.
-Figure \ref{fig:18_new} presents the fluid flow speed distribution ($|V| = \sqrt{u^2+v^2}$) predicted by W-PINN, demonstrating successful capture of the characteristic vortex structure.
-Quantitative validation against Ghia's benchmark data is illustrated in Figure \ref{fig:19_new}.
-For Re = 100, the maximum absolute errors are $3.41\times 10^{-3}$ and $2.46\times 10^{-3}$ for $u$ and $v$ components respectively.
-At the higher Reynolds number of 400, where flow complexity increases, the errors remain within acceptable bounds at $4.79 \times 10^{-2}$ and $6.69 \times 10^{-2}$.
-These results demonstrate W-PINN's robust capability in handling complex fluid dynamics problems to a good extent. }
+{For this example, the network's parameters are tabulated in \ref{tab:17_new}.
+Figure \ref{fig:18_new} presents the predicted fluid flow speed distribution ($|V| = \sqrt{u^2+v^2}$), along with a comparison with the COMSOL reference solution, demonstrating successful capture of the characteristic vortex structure.
+The relative $L_2$-error for Re = 100 and Re = 400 are $2.75\pm1.02 \times 10^{-2}$ and $6.17\pm1.05 \times 10^{-2}$ respectively.
+W-PINN took about 20 minutes of training time for $10^4$ iterations on Nvidia A6000.
+At the higher Reynolds number of 400, where flow complexity increases, we uniformly sampled an additional $10^4$ collocation points from the upper left and upper right corners of the cavity (crossed region in Figure \ref{fig:cavity}).
+In addition, only four strategically chosen reference points (marked by red crosses in Figure~\ref{fig:cavity}) were added.
+Interestingly, these minimal additions reduced the relative $L_2$-error roughly by half.
+A validation against Ghia's benchmark data is illustrated in Figure \ref{fig:19_new}.
+These results demonstrate W-PINN's robust capability to handle complex fluid dynamics problems to a good extent.} }